 Components of a Sales Pitch: Keep it simple, stupid

 Recent research from Forrester indicates that 73 percent of millennials are involved in B2B purchasing decisions, and considering that generation’s notoriously finical attention span and strong preference for visual information, your presentation better well be snappy, get to the point early, and contain elements designed to catch the eye.

 As more than one Emissary pointed out, if the point of the meeting is connection and possible partnership, why would the salesperson come here only to rush through forty, fifty, sixty slides?
-In general, fifteen slides is more than enough for a good sales pitch.
+In general, fifteen slides is more than enough to explain all components of a sales pitch.